 But conduct known.
 What good, what bad they do

-To friends, to family, and all mankind
+To friends, to family, to all mankind

 (For, what more kindness should I hope to find?);

-I would not overlook, but clearly see:
+I must not overlook, but clearly see.

 No man is perfect, faults the best announce,